-6.6 PARENT-TEACHER

-MEETINGS AND REPORTS
+6.6 PARENT-TEACHER LEARNING CONFERENCES AND REPORTS

-We plan three individual parent-teacher meetings per year, September, January and June.
+We plan three individual parent-teacher learning conferences per year, September, January and June.
 During these meetings the progress of students is discussed.
-Following the initial meeting, a written student progress report will be provided before the second and third parent-teacher meeting.
-If parents have concerns or questions, data and/or assessments can be discussed with the classroom teacher at any time by making an appointment.
+By the end of the year a written student progress report will be provided before the third parent-teacher learning conference.
+If parents have concerns or questions, data and/ or assessments can be discussed with the classroom teacher at any time by making an appointment.